 Animals Are Not Ours to Experiment On

 Animals are not ours to experiment on.
-They feel pain and fear just as we do, and their overwhelming natural instincts – like ours – are to be free and to protect their own lives, not to be locked in a small cage inside a laboratory.
+They feel pain and fear just as we do, and their overwhelming natural instincts – like ours – are to be free and to protect their own lives.
+They don’t want to be locked in a small cage inside a laboratory.

-Approximately 11.5 million animals are used in experiments in Europe every year.
-In these experiments, animals may legally be poisoned; deprived of food, water or sleep; subjected to skin or eye irritants; subjected to psychological distress; deliberately infected with diseases; subjected to brain damage; paralysed; surgically mutilated; irradiated; burned; gassed; force-fed; electrocuted; and killed.
-This happens to millions of animals every year.
+More than 9 million animals are used in experiments in Europe every year.
+They may legally be poisoned; deprived of food, water, or sleep; subjected to psychological distress; deliberately infected with diseases; subjected to brain damage; paralysed; exposed to skin or eye irritants; burned; gassed; force-fed; electrocuted; and killed.

 There’s no excuse for hurting and killing animals for the sake of cosmetics products.
 Fortunately, we’re making excellent progress in banning these cruel experiments.